 We can recommend the following books for ESL purposes;

-2. American Accent Training by Ann Cook; Paperback: 210 pages Publisher : Barron’s Educational Series
+1. American Accent Training (American Accent Training) by Ann Cook; Paperback: 210 pages Publisher: Barron’s Educational Series

 The second edition of the highly acclaimed American Accent Training, now on 5 audio CDs, is for foreign-born students and business people working, traveling or studying in the United States and Canada.
 Through extensive intonation and pronunciation exercises, students learn how to speak with a standard American Accent.
 At the same time, listening comprehension improves dramatically.
 Supplementary materials included detailed nationality guides for eight languages (Chinese, Japanese, Indian, Spanish, French, German, Russian and Korean), access to a comprehensive website, and referral to a qualified telephone analyst for an individual diagnostic speech analysis.
 Also included are colored markers for written exercises, and a mirror to practice accurate pronunciation.

-5. British English: English Pronunciation in Use, Book and Audio CD, by Mark Hancock; Paperback 200 pages, Publisher: Cambridge University Press 2003
+2. English Pronunciation in Use by Mark Hancock; Paperback: 200 pages Publisher: Cambridge University Press

 English Pronunciation in Use is a comprehensive reference and practice book for learners of intermediate level and above and can be used by individual learners working alone, or in class.
 The book focuses on pronunciation for listening as well as speaking and includes both receptive and productive practice.
 There are 60 easy-to use units with key pronunciation points presented on the left-hand page with a range of exercises on the facing right-hand page.
 All units are supported with audio material which is available in cassette or CD format.
 The audio material uses a clear model of a standard British accent for presentation and repetition exercises.
 In receptive exercises different accents used to give learners the opportunity to listen to a range of English accents.
 There is a useful reference section including phonemic symbols and sound pairs, a self-diagnostic test, a guide for speakers of specific languages and glossary.